Absolument-Oui/InfoGare/README_en.md

   🆗  Automatic updates system

-*Subject to change
+*Can be modified

 ## Web and Android version

 We are looking for volunteers to help develop the Web and Android version of InfoGares.
-Do not hesitate to offer you :)
+Do not hesitate to offer your help :)